Dutch-Drone-Racing/RH-Plugin-Overlays/README.md

 A country can be set as pilot attribute in the pilots tab (dropdown).
 When set it shows the flag icon before the pilot's callsign.

 ### Brackets
-For now only the top 32 double-elimination brackets are supported.
-(FAI, 4-up, 32-pilot) Others will follow.
+For now supported brackets are FAI top 32 double-elimination (FAI, 4-up, 32-pilot) and MultiGP top 16 double-elimination (MultiGP, 4-up, 16-pilot).
+Others will follow.

 The advice is to load the whole page as 1 source in OBS and then make 2 scenes, one for the Winner Bracket and one for the Lower Bracket and crop the source accordingly.
 This way you can easily switch between the two.